php-resta/documentation/quick-start.md

 # Resta Quick Start

-If you want to have a quick start to restaya.
+If you want to have a quick start to resta api.
 Just take a look at this short document.
 You will need to install it first, as with any framework or package.
 We need a composer installer to install the resta api.